 - Regelgeving Nederlanden – a growing collection of transcriptions of regional statutes, local bylaws and other legislation, and links to digitized versions of editions

-- Stadsrechten – a special website on municipal statutes, concentrating on – real or supposed – foundation charters
+- Stadsrechten – this was a website on municipal statutes, concentrating on – real or supposed – foundation charters, based on the Ph.D thesis of Joost Cox

-- Cartago – not the ancient Carthage, but a site with digital versions of charters before 1600 and law books for Frisia, Groningen and Drenthe
+- Cartago – not the ancient Carthage, but a site with digitized editions of charters, generally before 1300, and law books for Frisia, Groningen and Drenthe

 - Digitaal Oorkondenboek van Noord-Brabant, Institute for Dutch History – even more charters than in the printed version